 How Can I Prevent False Data?

 ComplianceTech understands how difficult it can be to keep track of your data for HMDA submissions.
-Our HMDA prep tool in Fair Lending Magic walks you through the five-step process: import, edit and quality check, transmittal prep, and submission.
-Then, use LendingPatterns™ to analyze all your private data before you submit.
+Our HMDA Ready tool walks you through the an easy process: import, edit and quality check, data validation, transmittal preparation, and submission.
+Once the LAR is prepared, it’s easy to export it directly into LendingPatterns™ to analyze all your private data before you submit.

 Monitoring your data and HMDA results on a quarterly basis (or even monthly) eases the reporting burden and gives you an opportunity to look for errors that may not be caught in the FFIEC edits.
 Don’t wait until year-end to clean up your HMDA data.